encode/django-rest-framework/docs/tutorial/3-class-based-views.md

 One of the big wins of using class based views is that it allows us to easily compose reusable bits of behaviour.

-The create/retrieve/update/delete operations that we've been using so far is going to be pretty simliar for any model-backed API views we create.
+The create/retrieve/update/delete operations that we've been using so far are going to be pretty simliar for any model-backed API views we create.
 Those bits of common behaviour are implemented in REST framework's mixin classes.

-We can compose those mixin classes, to recreate our existing API behaviour with less code.
+Let's take a look at how we can compose our views by using the mixin classes.

     from blog.models import Comment
     from blog.serializers import CommentSerializer
     from djangorestframework import mixins
-    from djangorestframework import views
+    from djangorestframework import generics

     class CommentRoot(mixins.ListModelMixin,
                       mixins.CreateModelMixin,
-                      views.MultipleObjectBaseView):
+                      generics.MultipleObjectBaseView):
         model = Comment
         serializer_class = CommentSerializer